pandablue0809/smartcontract-mintnft-near/README.md

 ## Login Near wallet

-To login to your Near wallet (testnet account), run in terminal the command below and follow the pop-up prompts
+To log into your Near wallet (testnet account), run in terminal the command below and follow the pop-up prompts
 ```bash
 near login
 ```